OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: OMNIQUERY: AUGMENTING CAPTURED MEMORIES

 Raw captured memories are often unstructured and lack contextual annotation~\cite{sedlakova2023challenges}.
 In this step, \codename structures each captured memory, making it easier to analyze and extract information.
 Figure~\ref{fig:step_one_example} shows an example of structuring an single captured memory, which involves two key parts: (1) processing and understanding the content of the memory and (2) annotating the memory with atomic contexts.

-\paragraph{\textbf{Processing content}} Content of a captured memory includes the overall description of the memory as caption, visible text, and transcribed speech transcribed speech (for videos, not shown in Figure~\ref{fig:step_one_example}).
-Specifically, \codename leverages multimodal models to process and describe the captured memory as the caption, performs optical character recognition (OCR) to recognize visible text, and uses audio-to-text models to transcribe speech.
+\paragraph{\textbf{Processing content}} Content of a captured memory includes an overall description of the memory as caption, visible text in the image, and transcribed speech (for videos, not shown in Figure~\ref{fig:step_one_example}).
+Specifically, \codename leverages multimodal models to process and generate image captions, performs optical character recognition (OCR) to recognize visible texts, and uses audio-to-text models to transcribe speech.

 \paragraph{\textbf{Annotating atomic contexts}} With the content processed, \codename annotates each captured memory with each type of atomic context.
 As shown in Figure~\ref{fig:step_one_example}b, \codename extracts the temporal and geographical information from the metadata and uses multimodal models to detect people and other visual elements.
 Then \codename synthesizes the processed information and infers the environment and activities.
 For example, based on a photo of a sign displaying conference Wi-Fi details, \codename infers that the user is likely attending a conference (activity) and is at the conference venue (environment).
-Note that due to the subjective matter of emotions, which often requires user input, emotion inference is excluded in current implementation.
+Note that due to the subjective nature of emotions that often requires user input, emotion inference is excluded from the current implementation.